Our Leadership

 Treasurer

-David joined Intrepid as Treasurer in 2013.
-He previously served on the Board of Directors of the Peninsula Jewish Community Center, was the Treasurer for three years, and currently remains on the Investment and Finance committees.
-In addition, David serves on the Finance and Endowment committees at the Nueva School in Hillsborough and on the Board of Trustees of the Jewish Federation in San Francisco.
+David joined the Foundation in 2013.
+He previously served on the Board of Directors of the Peninsula Jewish Community Center, for which he was the Treasurer for three years, and currently remains on the Investment Committee.
+In addition, David serves on the Endowment Committee at the Nueva School in Hillsborough and is on the Board of UpStart and Americans for Ben-Gurion University.

-David is a co-founder of Mt Tam Capital, an investment firm, and Whirl Partners, which owns and operates 40 Jamba Juice franchises in California and Colorado.
+David is a co-founder of Castle Peak Partners, an investment firm, and Whirl Partners, which owns and operates Jamba Juice franchises throughout California.
+He is also a co-founder of J-Ventures and serves on its Investment Committee.
 Prior to these roles, he spent 12 years as the technology portfolio manager and then president of Standard Pacific Capital, a global asset management firm based in San Francisco.
 He received his B.A. from Stanford University and MBA from Harvard Business School.

 My eighth grade history teacher first opened my eyes to the importance of challenging assumptions about common narratives of historical events.
 He taught me the value of understanding the perspective of the author and its role in shaping the interpretation of the events we were studying.